UoB-COMSM0166/2025-group-11b/README.md

 While our Think Aloud sessions provided rich insights into **Defend Bristol**’s user experience, we also incorporated a standardized quantitative method to validate and measure specific aspects of player perception:

-1. **NASA Task Load Index (NASA TLX)**

-This tool allows us to obtain numeric scores that can be compared between difficulty levels, interface iterations, and other key design variations.

----

 #### 🛰️ NASA Task Load Index (NASA TLX)

 ##### Purpose